It’s All About Regional Marketing…

 Live Rural NL –Christopher Mitchelmore, MHA The Straits-White Bay North

 - What a view today on the Great Northern Peninsula… (liveruralnl.com)

 - Inspired by our Lifestyle & Fishing Heritage (liveruralnl.com)

 - Fishing Remains Our Mainstay (liveruralnl.com)

-Posted on April 6, 2013, in Art, Business, Community Economic Development, Cuisine, Heritage, History, Landscapes/Geography, Vacations and tagged Christopher Mitchelmore, culture, experience, Great Northern Peninsula, Gros Morne National Park, Ireland, Kinsale, L'Anse aux Meadows, Labrador, marketing, Roddickton-Bide Arm, St. John's Newfoundland and Labrador, Straits-White Bay North, The Straits White Bay North, tourism, Travel, unique, Vikings.
+Posted on April 6, 2013, in Art, Business, Community Economic Development, Food & Beverage, History, Nature, Tourism, Vacations and tagged Christopher Mitchelmore, Culture, experience, Great Northern Peninsula, Gros Morne National Park, Ireland, Kinsale, L'Anse aux Meadows, Labrador, marketing, Roddickton-Bide Arm, St. John's Newfoundland and Labrador, Straits-White Bay North, The Straits White Bay North, Tourism, Travel, unique, Vikings.
 Bookmark the permalink.
 2 Comments.